Floorp-Projects/Floorp/docs/code-quality/static-analysis/existing.rst

    ./mach static-analysis autotest modernize-raw-string-literal

-If we want to add a new checker we need to generated the expected result file, by doing:
+If we want to add a new checker we need to generate the expected result file, by doing:

 .. code-block:: shell